Naval Blockade of Reval (1726): The Russian account

 The Czarina was in Hamburg during May 1726 and planned to return via Riga in June, together with the Duke of Holstein.

 Reports reached Stockholm on 1 June that "The Czarina's Court was under the greatest Uneasiness and Consternation at the News of the British Fleet's advancing that Way", and had immediately given Orders for reinforcing the garrisons of Wibourg, Cronflot, Reval, and Riga.
 Orders were given to unrig the warships in Reval, empty them of ammunition and provisions, and haul them as high in the harbour as possible which was done quickly.
-The garrison of Reval was also reinforced by three or four regiments.
+Three or four regiments also reinforced the garrison of Reval.
 Count Rabutin at the Russian court argued forcibly that no agreements should be made with the British under duress, and ensured that a high state of readiness was maintained in case of precipitate action by the British/Danish forces.
 A new defensive battery was built at Reval.

 In addition to removing naval targets as much as possible from the Baltic harbours and reinforcing the landward defences, the Czarina sought to calm the situation by ordering the citizens of Reval to supply the foreign squadrons with all necessary provisions, which they did.
 She also issued a "Declaration to British Merchants" on 21 June urging them to continue trading as normal and assuring them of full Russian support despite the provocation of British warships in her waters.